mchung94/sudoku-solver/README.md

   3x3 boxes used in regular Sudoku games.

 # To Do List
-- Consider adding a button to clear box colors completely.
-It's kind of annoying to adjust the colors right now because of the white X's making it look wrong until you not only assign the color to the right squares, but also remove the color from the wrong squares.
 - Consider reworking the solving algorithm to only return a solution if the puzzle only has one unique solution.
 This will make the solver slower though, because now it stops searching after finding any valid solution.